The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 The default arrangement for AVC contributions is the Cash lifecycle arrangement.
 For the period covered by this Statement, annualised charges and transaction costs are set out in the following table:

-The Annuity lifecycle arrangement is a legacy lifecycle arrangement, for the period covered by this Statement, annualised charges and transaction costs are set out in the following table.
+The Annuity lifecycle arrangement is a legacy lifecycle arrangement and an alternative option for members, for the period covered by this Statement, annualised charges and transaction costs are set out in the following table.

-The TER for all three of these arrangements are much lower than the maximum allowed of 0.75% and the Trustee is satisfied that it has negotiated good terms for members taking account of the expected growth in the size of the DC Sections.
+The TER for this Fund is 0.18% with transaction costs over the period covered by this statement at 0.01%.
+The TERs for all of these arrangements are much lower than the maximum allowed of 0.75% and the Trustee is satisfied that it has negotiated good terms for members taking account of the expected growth in the size of the DC Sections.